 • Travel Duration Limits:

-• Service dogs cannot travel in the cabin or as checked baggage if total travel time exceeds 17 hours, including check-in and customs clearance.
+• Service dogs cannot travel in the cabin or as checked baggage if the total travel time exceeds 17 hours, including check-in and customs clearance.

 • Transit times must not exceed 6 hours for dogs traveling as checked baggage.